Have you ever wondered why your legs feel a bit lopsided after all those invigorating runs? You’re in good company.

 Make sure to contract both lower back and abdominal muscles to hold your pelvis and keep it steady throughout the exercises.

 Repeat 4 to 6 times to complete one set.

 Do two sets.

 This lunge variation is an impressive move that strengthens the core and builds lower body strength and balance while improving proprioception.

 Begin by holding a medicine ball (or 10- to 25-pound weight plate) in your hands, elbows by the side.

-Last up, rotate your body back to the center as you press back to standing position.
+Lastly, rotate your body back to the center as you press back to a standing position.

 7. Toe Raises

 Shin’s muscles are a vital muscle group that’s in charge of controlling foot landing.